zalenix/portaldocs/portal-sdk/templates/top-extensions-create.md

 1. Custom create forms

     These are fully-customized forms that developed in  **TypeScript** for Azure Portal extensions.
 Most teams build custom create forms for full flexibility in the UI and validation.

+1. The "Deploy to Azure" button

+    The "Deploy to Azure" button allows you to dynamically generate a Create form based on a [Resource Manager template](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authoring-templates).

+    The form is generated based on the input parameters defined in the template.
+The most common use of the "Deploy to Azure" button is for [community templates posted on Github](https://github.com/Azure/azure-quickstart-templates), but you can also create a Marketplace package that uses the "Deploy to Azure" blade.
+This is the simplest way to publish a Create experience in the Azure Portal.

 This document contains information about building custom create forms, including ARM dropdowns, automation, and validation.
 The following is a list of subtopics in blade creation.